neoclide/coc-snippets/Readme.md

 - Provide snippets as completion items.
 - Provide expand and expandOrJump keymaps for snippet.
 - Provide snippets list for edit snippet.
-- Provide `snippets.editSnippets` command for edit snippets of current filetype.
+- Provide `snippets.editSnippets` command for edit user snippets of current filetype.

 ## Why?